-This generator features a simple traditional pull-start mechanism, but also a convenient and easy-to-use electric starter (battery included).
+This generator can be started thanks to a simple traditional pull-start mechanism, but also to a simple and elegant electric starter (battery included).

-With a fuel capacity of 7.5 gallons, the 30742 may run for around 9 hours at 50% load with a full tank (fuel consumption around 0.83 GPH).
+Thanks to a fuel capacity of 7.5 gallons, the 30742 can operate for around 9 hours at 50% load with a full tank (fuel consumption around 0.83 GPH).

 The control panel features the following 5 AC outlets:

-As it features a twist-lock L14-30R receptacle, the 30742 is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.
+Due to the featured twist-lock L14-30R receptacle, the 30742 is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.

-The Briggs & Stratton 30742 has a conventional, open frame design, of the following dimensions: L28.4 x W30.5 x H29.1 in, which offers support and allows it to be raised above ground level.
-The design is ideal for rough environments and demanding outdoor use.
+With its dimensions of L28.4 x W30.5 x H29.1 in, the conventional, open frame design of the Briggs & Stratton 30742 offers stability and allows the generator to be raised above ground level.
+This type of design is ideal for tough environments and heavy outdoor use.